kylel/kylel.github.io/index.md

 ## First Things First

-I am goign to be writing this guide from the perspective of a windows user because I feel that it caters to a wider audience.
+I am going to be writing this guide from the perspective of a windows user because I feel that it caters to a wider audience.
 Its a lot easier to map the instructions to linux than the other way around.
 To get started you are going to need two things:

 1. A compiler.
 I will be using [GCC](https://gcc.gnu.org/).
 The windows version can be downloaded [here](http://mingw-w64.org/doku.php/download/win-builds).
 I have installed mingw-32 but install the 64 bit version if you wish
 2. A code editor.
 I suggest [VSCode](https://code.visualstudio.com/)